Wrapping up Suicide Prevention/Awareness Month

 These individuals can also help create a supportive network around the teenager.

-Assist parents and their teenager in creating a safety plan.
+Assist parents and their teenagers in creating a safety plan.
 This plan should include coping strategies, people to contact during crises, and emergency numbers.

 Ensure that the safety plan is easily accessible and known to all involved parties.